hotwax/oms-documentation/documents/store-operations/transfer-order/transfer-order-fulfillment.md

 8. Click on the `arrow icon` located at the bottom right corner of the page to complete the shipment.

-> [!NOTE]
-> Store associates are not allowed to insert more than the intended item quantities.
-The bar turns red if the user tries to overship item quantities.
+{% hint style="info" %} Store associates are not allowed to insert more than the intended item quantities.
+The bar turns red if the user tries to overship item quantities { % endhint %}

 For more details on Transfer order lifecycle refer to this [document](https://docs.hotwax.co/documents/v/learn-hotwax-oms/business-process-models/transferorderlifecycle)